justinlee0777/popularthoughts/src/data/articles/dead-kennedys-california-uber-alles.md

 slug: '/dead-kennedys-california-über-alles'
 createdAt: '2024-08-09T01:33:05+0000'
 seoTitle: "Dead Kennedys' California Über Alles"
-seoDescription: "For 2024, I'll talk about a song a day: this week is a double feature, we talk about the Dead Kennedys' California Über Alles."
+seoDescription: "For 2024, I'll talk about a song a day: this week, we talk about the Dead Kennedys' California Über Alles."
 tags: ['music']
 ---